The mustard.co.uk guide to buying a new car

 In fact, buying a brand-new car straight off the forecourt is not just expensive but it’ll lose its value quickly too.
 On average, over the first three years of its lifespan, a new car will lose around half of its value.

-So, if money saving is high on your list of priorities, buying a new car probably isn’t right for you and it’s probably wise to look at used or ex-demo cars instead.
+So, if money saving is high on your list of priorities, buying a new car probably isn’t right for you and it’s probably wise to look at buying a used or ex-demo car instead.

 If not, you should set your budget and stick to it, but that goes beyond the upfront price of the car, you should also consider running costs and know how much you want to spend on fuel, insurance and road tax.

 Compare car insurance quotes for your new car here.